>

 Will my car fail the MOT for rust?

-If the rust is considerable, and on a structural component, such as the sill, suspension components or subframe it will fail an MOT.
 Similarly, rust on the bodywork within a specified distance of suspension mountings or seat belt anchorage points will also not pass an MOT.

-Can I fix rust myself?
+Can I fix car rust myself?

 How to prevent rust on your car

-So there you have it, rust can present a big problem for car owners if the issue isn’t fixed.
-If you’re unsure about how bad your rust problem is ask one of our experts.
+So there you have it: rust can present a big problem for car owners if it isn’t fixed.

 With Bumper, you can split the cost of repairs into interest-free instalments.
 Apply online and choose from 1000s of garages and dealerships across the country.